nightfurys/enterprise-docs/content/docs/sbom_management/observe_applications/work_with_applications_generated_from_source_repositories/_index.md

 ---
-title: "How to Work with Applications Generated from Source Repositories"
+title: "Work with Applications Generated from Source Repositories"
-linkTitle: "How to Work with Applications Generated from Source Repositories"
+linkTitle: "Work with Applications Generated from Source Repositories"
 weight: 4
 ---